This is the last part of a 3-part series on how to deal with rude people — including co-workers, clients, managers, and customers.

 Get the manifesto version of this article: How To Deal With Rude People [Manifesto]

-This is the last part of my 3-part series on how to deal with rude people — including co-workers, clients, managers, and customers.
+This is the last part of a 3-part series on how to deal with rude people — including co-workers, clients, managers, and customers.